linode/docs/docs/development/python/how-to-install-python-on-debian/index.md

         sudo apt upgrade Python3

     {{< note >}}
    Because Python3 requires a lot of dependencies you will be prompted to allow Debian to restart certain services.
-If you are not running any active proccesses, this is okay.
+If you are not running any active processes, this is okay.
 Otherwise, you may decide to restart the services yourself.
    {{< /note >}}

-5. Verify the Python version:
+5. Verify that you've upated Python by checking the version:

         python3 --version